 The resort consist of 2 wings; Tranquility and Peace wing.
 It’s a vast compound with sheltered walkways surrounded with greenery.

 Even though I checked in after 4pm, I waited for another 15 minutes for the room to be ready.
-My original booking was for Luxury Room but I got upgraded to the Prestige Suite due to my ALL Platinum status.
-I was assigned to the Peace Wing room 355.
-Apparently, level 3 is the same level as the lobby.
+My original booking was for Luxury Room, but I got upgraded to the Prestige Suite due to my ALL Platinum status.
+I was assigned a room at Peace Wing.
+Apparently, level 3 is the same as the lobby.
 The view from my assigned room wasn’t the best.
-It was directly in front of the construction work for the new Raffles Sentosa Resort & Spa which is slated to open in 2022.
+It was directly in front of the new Raffles Sentosa Resort & Spa construction work, which is slated to open in 2022.

-When you enter the Prestige Suite, there is a small entryway with Sofitel’s signature art piece on the wall which separate the generous living room and bedroom.
-Each room configuration might differ but the layout is more or less similar.
-The cosy living area consist of furniture that is both functional and chic to make guests feel at home.
+When you enter the Prestige Suite, there is a small entryway with Sofitel’s signature art piece on the wall which separates the generous living room and bedroom.
+Each room configuration might differ, but the layout is more or less similar.
+The cosy living area consists of functional and chic furniture to make guests feel at home.
 If not for the COVID-19, the living room will definitely be decorated with more ornaments and books.

 The mini bar cabinet has been emptied and sanitised but is still available upon request.
 Coffee and tea-making facilities are available for use too.